xonsh/xonsh/docs/tutorial_macros.rst

     f!(x, x + 42)
     g!([y, 43, 44], f!(z))

 Not so bad, right?
-So what actually happens when to the arguments when used in a macro call?
+So what actually happens to the arguments when used in a macro call?
 Well, that depends on the definition of the function.
 In particular, each argument in the macro call is matched up with the corresponding parameter annotation in the callable's signature.
-For example, say we have an ``identity()`` function that is annotates its sole argument as a string:
+For example, say we have an ``identity()`` function that annotates its sole argument as a string:

 .. code-block:: xonsh